Skip to content

 Condition

 Other condition issues to take into account include foxing (brown spots resulting from oxidation), as well as mould and water staining.
 Some age-related toning can be expected in the margins.
-If the print is no longer housed in its original frame, it is wise to inspect it carefully for scratches or abrasions, as reframing often follows damage to the original frame and glazing.
+If the print is no longer housed in its original frame, it is wise to inspect the sheet carefully for scratches or abrasions, as reframing often follows damage to the original frame or glazing.
 The original frames for these prints are typically slim in profile with a metallic finish (see below).

 Looking To Buy Or Sell A Signed Lowry Print?